RyanxLoi/oc-transpo-bus-times-skill/README.md

 ## About
 Informs the user when busses are coming for a certain stop.

-## Examples
+## Dialogue Example
-* "When does the bus come for stop number 1002?"
+* "Get bus arrival times"

+"Sure, for which stop number?"

 ## Credits
 Ryan Loi